tecladocode/rest-apis-flask-python/docs/docs/05_flask_smorest/02_data_model_improvements/README.md

     return store
 ```

 Here we add a new import, [the `uuid` module](https://docs.python.org/3/library/uuid.html).
-We will be using it to create unique IDs for our stores and items instead of relying on the uniqueness of their `names`.
+We will be using it to create unique IDs for our stores and items instead of relying on the uniqueness of their names.

 </TabItem>
 </Tabs>